 Editor’s Note: Motive customers currently operating in AOBRD mode can switch to ELD mode by December 2019 by changing one setting in the Motive Dashboard.
 No hardware replacement or software updates required.

 The ELD mandate has been in effect for over seven months now.
 However, many carriers and owner-operators are still using AOBRDs instead of electronic logging devices (ELDs).
 According to the ELD mandate, a motor carrier that installed an AOBRD before December 18, 2017, can use it and stay compliant until December 16, 2019.

 AOBRDs record less data and aren’t as restrictive as ELDs.
-Following are four ways an AOBRD can make your life easier.

 1. Reclassify driving time